ChangWan723/ChangWan723/README.md

 ### Hi there 👋

 - 🌱 I'm currently studying Software Engineering at the University of Southampton.
-- 🔭 I used to work for Huawei as a software engineer for over 3 years (2019.08 - 2023.05).
+- 🔭 I used to work for Huawei as a software engineer for about 4 years (2019.08 - 2023.05).
 I used Huawei's internal git system during my time at Huawei, so I don't have much code on github.
 But I plan to gradually add code to github in the future!
 - 📫 More about me: [My Website](https://www.cwblogs.com/)

 <!--